Josh Jung Player Props: Rangers vs. Royals

 Josh Jung At The Plate

-- Jung has a double, two home runs and two walks while hitting .229.
+- Jung is hitting .263 with two doubles, two home runs and four walks.

-- In six of nine games this season (66.7%), Jung has reached base via hit, and that includes multiple hits twice.
+- In 70.0% of his 10 games this season, Jung has picked up at least one hit.
+He's also had three multi-hit games.

-- He has gone deep in two of nine games played this year, and in 5.4% of his plate appearances.
+- In 10 games played this season, he has hit a homer in two of them.

-- In three games this year, Jung has picked up an RBI, with more than one RBI once.
+- In three games this season, Jung has picked up an RBI, with more than one RBI once.

-- He has scored at least one run four times this year (44.4%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.